Selling a house with a mortgage

 Your lender will also carry out a mortgage valuation of the property you want to buy to ensure it’s adequate security for the loan.

 You may also decide you want to use his opportunity to borrow more, perhaps to pay for home improvements in your new home.
 It’s likely that the additional amount you borrow will be at a different rate to your existing mortgage.
-You can get an instant idea of how much you can borrow with our mortgage calculator.
+You can get an instant idea of how much you can borrow with this mortgage calculator.

 And for more information, read our guides on Porting your mortgage and Buying and selling a house, the full process.